OBSERVATIONS – E-SURFMAR

 For wind and waves, the E-SURFMAR design study recommended the use of four existing moored buoys which would be upgraded to provide directional wave spectra and 10-minutes wind data, and possibly being re-located in more suitable positions.

-A considerable amount of work was carried out during the first ten years of the Operational Service.
+A considerable amount of work was carried out during the first fifteen years of the Operational Service.
 Results include:

-– the direct management of a network of about 100 drifting buoys and 26 Shipborne Automated Weather Stations;
+– the direct management of a network of about 100 drifting buoys and 26 Shipborne Automated Weather Stations in an integrated VOS fleet;

 – full integration of the former EGOS group activities;